giuseppewebber/FPGA_video_processing/README.md

 ```

 ### Debug
-Code development for video handling was done in Vitis IDE after building a Linux platform based on our architecture, allowing code to be loaded on the board and debugged.
-A guide on how to build the platform and debug is provided at the following
+Code development for video handling was done in Vitis IDE after building a Linux platform based on our architecture, allowing code to be **loaded on the board and debugged**.
+A guide on how to build the platform and debug is provided at this
 [link](https://www.xilinx.com/video/software/building-linux-application-vitis.html#links-collapse).

 <a name="video"></a>